microsoft/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 [DEBUG] <path>\buildtrees\zlib\x86-windows.vcpkg_abi_info.txt has hash bb1c96759ac96102b4b18215db138daedd3eb16c2cd3302ae7bffab2b643eb87
 ```

-If this hash were to change between runs for the same package, it would mean you have two different packages, each with a different key when stored in a binary cache.
-Compare the ABI hashes between the two packages: it should be different.
+If the hash changes between runs for the same library, this indicates that the two packages are distinct.

-#### Comparing the ABI hash for the compiler version
+#### Compiler version ABI hash comparison

-Check if the version of your compiler changed between runs.
+Verify if the version of your compiler changed between runs.
 ```
 [DEBUG] -- The C compiler identification is MSVC 19.36.32538.0 [DEBUG] -- The CXX compiler identification is MSVC 19.36.32538.0